Peekome20111029/StoryMaker/README.md

 # StoryMaker
-Hi this makes a story from prompt in js and html.
+This makes a story from prompt in js and html.